julelang/manual/src/std/os.md

 There may be system call differences and performance differences for console handlers depending on the operating system\.
 For example, Windows has an overhead for UTF\-16 processing\.

+File operations are blocking and do not use true asynchronous I/O\.
+While some systems, such as Linux, allow non\-blocking behavior for pipes, regular file I/O is generally blocking and any asynchronous behavior is platform\-specific and not guaranteed\.

+If the program is running on async runtime, the file descriptor will exhibit non\-blocking behavior whenever possible\.
+If \`Async\` is reported as true for an fd, it must be used with the async API\.
+Using non\-blocking file descriptors with the sync API is undefined and may result in \`EAGAIN\` errors being propagated\.

+A file descriptor is only guaranteed to exhibit blocking behavior when the program is running on sync runtime\.
+The async runtime always prefers non\-blocking behavior whenever possible\.

 ### Implemented Traits

 - `io::Reader`